 Your will receive a personalised iSCAN by email shortly after your consultation.
 Exclusive to Optical Express iSCAN is a comprehensive eye health care and diagnostic report that reveals the unique characteristics of your eyes.
 Your iSCAN includes details of the health, prescription and diagnostics of your eyes.
 It will include your recommended treatment and surgeon details where applicable.

 This will give you a better understanding about the benefits, risks, range of outcomes of the treatment you have been recommended and alternative vision correction options available to you.
 It will also help you to prepare any questions you may have for your surgeon.

-Your ophthalmic surgeon will have assessed all your diagnostic results and medical records prior to meeting you.
+You must have a discussion with your surgeon before your treatment day.
+You can choose to meet your surgeon in person or have your discussion by phone.
+Your surgeon will have assessed your diagnostic results and medical records prior to your appointment.
 Your surgeon may request or conduct further tests to make the final decision on whether you are suitable for treatment.
-At this discussion your surgeon will talk you through the surgery to make sure you fully understand the risks, benefits, range of outcomes and alternative vision correction treatments available to you.
+Your surgeon will talk you through the surgery making sure you fully understand the risks, benefits, range of outcomes and alternative vision correction treatments available to you.
 You will have plenty of opportunity to ask any questions.
-In a small number of cases your ophthalmic surgeon may recommend a different procedure that is best suited for you.
+In a small number of cases your ophthalmic surgeon may recommend a different procedure is best suited for you.